Bring Me Back Something French Cocktail Recipe

 Method

-1. Whisk hot cocoa mix into milk in a saucepan over medium heat.
+1. Combine milk and hot cocoa mix in a saucepan.

-2. When warm, pour hot cocoa and absinthe into a mug.
+3. When warm, ladle hot cocoa into an Irish coffee mug.

 Rate this recipe